RebelliousKiwi04/Documentation/README.md

 This function is effectively the same as the above, but changes despawns all units on the planet, and replaces them with the exact same units for the newOwner parameter it can be run using ``ChangePlanetOwnerAndRetreat(planets, newOwner)``

-``get_friendly_units_on_planet(player,planet)``
-returns a table containing all friendly units on a planet

-``get_relevant_object(unit)``
-returns the object necessary to spawn the unit on the galactic map, if unit is in company it will return company, otherwise returns GameObjectWrapper

-``spawn_units_on_friendly_location(unitTypes, unitOwners)``
-param unitTypes table, unitOwners table spawns units on planet friendly to the index of the unit in the unitOwners Table, if owner is human, shows text in top left saying where units retreated to

-``is_valid_category(unit)``
-param unit GameObjectWrapper
-Returns true if unit has a category that allows it to move to a different planet

 ``Destroy_Planet(planet)``
 param planet Planet GameObjectWrapper destroys planet using Dummy Planet Killer